-No district employee who holds a conditional or emergency conditional appointment shall be in contact with students other than to provide instruction and/or other required services.
+No district employee who holds a conditional or emergency conditional appointment shall will be in contact with students other than to provide instruction and/or other required services.

-No district employee who holds a conditional or emergency conditional appointment shall teach a class or provide services to students with his/her classroom or office door closed unless the Building Principal has provided express prior permission to do otherwise.
+No district employee who holds a conditional or emergency conditional appointment shall will teach a class or provide services to students with the classroom or office door closed unless the Building Principal has provided express prior permission to do otherwise.

-The Building Principal or his/her designee shall, at least twice a week, monitor the activities of such employees while on school district property during the period of their conditional or emergency conditional appointment.
+The Building Principal or designee will, at least twice a week, monitor the activities of such employees while providing services to students during the period of their conditional or emergency conditional appointment.